Life’s Abundance Dog Food Review (Dry)

 Rating:

-Each recipe includes its AAFCO nutrient profile when available… Growth (puppy), Maintenance (adult), All Life Stages, Supplemental or Unspecified.
+The table below shows each recipe in this range including our rating and the AAFCO nutrient profile: Growth (puppy), Maintenance (adult), All Life Stages, Supplemental or Unspecified.

-Product Rating AAFCO
+Product line Rating AAFCO

-Life’s Abundance All Life Stage Dog Food 5 A
+Life's Abundance All Life Stage 5 A

 Life’s Abundance Large Breed Puppy Food 4.5 A